Student Emergency Fund

 - Computer Access Agreement.

-The extent to which the student has previously received a Presidential Tuition Credit.
-Absent extraordinary circumstances, a student may be eligible for a Presidential Tuition Credit only one time.
+The extent to which the student has previously received a tuition credit.
+Absent extraordinary circumstances, a student may be eligible for a tuition credit only one time.

-The extent to which the circumstances leading to the Presidential Tuition Credit request occurred after a deadline established in the College Withdrawal Policy (i.e., the more time that passes after the deadline) may weigh in favor of a negative recommendation.
+The extent to which the circumstances leading to the LOA or withdrawal occurred after a deadline established in the College Withdrawal Policy (i.e., the more time that passes after the deadline) may weigh in favor of a negative recommendation.

-The extent to which the student could feasibly salvage the academic term by taking an “incomplete” grade with her/his professor and then finishing the work at a later date.
+The extent to which the student could feasibly salvage the academic term by taking an “incomplete” grade with their professor and then finishing the work at a later date.

 The extent to which the student was able to attend class and successfully complete coursework for the academic term.

-A complete Presidential Tuition Credit Appeal consists of the following three (3) components; (1) a letter, (2) a chronological timeline, and (3) corresponding documentation.
-BIT will only see Presidential Tuition Credit Appeals that are complete with all three (3) of the aforementioned components.
-If you do not submit all three parts of the request, your Presidential Tuition Credit Appeal will not be seen by BIT.
-Below you will find more information on each component of a complete Presidential Tuition Credit Appeal :
+A complete Tuition Credit Appeal consists of the following three (3) components; (1) a letter, (2) a chronological timeline, and (3) corresponding documentation.
+The committee will only review appeals that are complete with all three (3) of the aforementioned components.
+If you do not submit all three parts of the request, your appeal will not be reviewed.
+All documentation must be uploaded/attached to this appeal form.
+Below you will find more information on each component of a complete appeal:

-A Letter – students submitting a Presidential Tuition Credit Appeal must submit a letter that states the request, which is a Presidential Tuition Credit Appeal, the percent refund of tuition & fees (50%, 75%, or 100%) and the semester for which the student is appealing.
-Students must make Presidential Tuition Credit Appeal within 90 days of grades posting for the semester in which they are making their appeal.
-The letter should include what circumstances prevented you from withdrawing from your courses within The College’s tuition refund schedule deadlines.
-All refund schedule deadlines can be found on The College’s academic calendar, which may be viewed here: https://tcnj.pages.tcnj.edu/academics/academic-calendars/.
+- A Letter – Students submitting an appeal must submit a letter that states the request, which is a Tuition Credit Appeal, along with the semester/term for which they are requesting credit.
+The letter should include what circumstances prevented you from withdrawing from your courses within The College’s withdrawal deadlines.
+All withdrawal deadlines can be found on The College’s academic calendar, which may be viewed here: https://tcnj.pages.tcnj.edu/academics/academic-calendars/.

-A Chronological Timeline – students submitting a Presidential Tuition Credit Appeal must provide a chronological timeline with all relevant dates of circumstances that prevented the student from withdrawing from courses prior to the deadline.
+- A Chronological Timeline – Students submitting an appeal must provide a chronological timeline with all relevant dates of circumstances that prevented the student from withdrawing from courses prior to the deadline.
 Many students will provide these dates in “bullet-point format.”
 This document must be submitted separately from the letter.